 Federal Residential Renewable Energy Tax Credit

-Solar incentives are meant to help mitigate the cost of installing solar panels on your home.
-This category of financial incentives is in place to encourage more homeowners to switch their home over to renewable energy.
-Incentives can include things like discounts, cash back or credit towards your monthly utility bill.
-Some incentives are provided by the federal government, while others are handled by the Pennsylvania government or your specific utility company, county or municipality.
-You might qualify for any of the following types of solar incentives:
+Solar incentives help mitigate the cost of installing a solar panel system on your home.
+These financial incentives are in place to encourage more homeowners to make the switch to renewable energy.
+Different types of incentives, including discounts, cash back or credit towards your monthly utility bill, might be available to you.
+Some incentives may be provided via the Pennsylvania government, by your utility company or by county or municipality, while other incentives are federal.
+Some solar incentives you might qualify for are:

 Federal Solar Incentives

-In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
-Now, solar installation projects started after January 1, 2022 and completed by the end of 2032 may be eligible for a 30% tax credit.
-This percentage will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
-Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
+With the new provisions, solar installation projects begun after January 1, 2022 and finished by December 31, 2032 can qualify for a 30% tax credit.
+This credit amount will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
+The expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.

 State & Local Solar Incentives